telerik/maui-docs/controls/datagrid/row-details/row-details-template.md

 # .NET MAUI DataGrid Row Details Template

-The Telerik UI for .NET MAUI DataGrid control define a `RowDetailsTemplate` property (type `DataTemplate`).
+The Telerik UI for .NET MAUI DataGrid control defines a `RowDetailsTemplate` property (type `DataTemplate`).
 The property is used for displaying row details.

 ## Example